jxkxj/Caas/README.md

 **Data**

-There are 4 data classes we use.
+There are 5 data classes we use.

+ * CheckIn
  * Client
  * ClientType
  * Config